reeseaustin55/Gwyddion_2_Python_Code/README.md

 folder selection dialog (defaulting to `D:\AFM Images`) so you can point it at your processed frames, even on Python 2.7.
-The script reads the modification times of the corresponding `.ibw` files to determine the capture span, scales the per-frame durations to fit the requested video length, and appends the resulting multiplier to the output filename.
-Command line flags let you override the glob pattern, ffmpeg path, stabilization parameters, source data folder, and output filename as needed:
+The script reads the modification times of the corresponding `.ibw` files to determine the capture span, scales the per-frame durations to fit the requested video length, and then duplicates frames at the requested frame rate so the output runs smoothly while preserving the overall timing multiplier (which is appended to the filename).
+Command line flags let you override the glob pattern, ffmpeg path, stabilization parameters, source data folder, frame rate, and output filename as needed:

 ```bash
 python render_video.py